kevin-mitchell/alexa-app/README.md

 Because of this, **at this point, using the package is likely only a good idea if you are building a stand alone AlexaApp** - in other words, if you have some mission critical Lumen application it's likely not a great idea to run this package on top (though there shouldn't be any problems with doing this).

 Additionally, **this package does not (*yet*) in anyway work to verify that the request coming in is being sent by Amazon.** - frankly at this point I'm unsure of the best way to do this, but I'm assuming it will be via some sort of "signature" that amazon will send.
-The documentation provided by Amazon includes a possibly relavent header, but from I haven't found any further information on this yet.
+The documentation provided by Amazon includes a possibly relevant header, but from I haven't found any further information on this yet.

     Signature:
     SignatureCertChainUrl: